Stuyk/altv-vscode-docs/docs/alt/on.md

+---
+title: 'alt.on'
-Used to listen to events when a player joins, leaves, dies, etc.
+description: 'Used to listen to events when a player joins, leaves, dies, etc.'
+prefix: '[Server]'
+---

+# alt.on

 **Example Usage**